Pennsieve/pennsieve-app-2/README.md

 # Pennsieve

-This is the legacy front-end of the Pennsieve platform.
+This is the legacy front-end of the Pennsieve platform .

 ## Prerequisites